dreamportdev/Osdev-Notes/APIC.md

 ### Getting IO-APIC address

-TODO

-1. Read IO-APIC information from MADT table (the MADT table is available within the RSDT data (please refer here: https://github.com/dreamos82/Osdev-Notes/blob/master/RSDP_and_RSDT.md), you need to search for the MADT Table item type 1).
+Read IO-APIC information from MADT table (the MADT table is available within the RSDT data (please refer here: https://github.com/dreamos82/Osdev-Notes/blob/master/RSDP_and_RSDT.md), you need to search for the MADT Table item type 1).
 The content of the MADT Table for the IO_APIC type is:

 | Offset | Length | Description                  |
 |--------|--------|------------------------------|